-Now, onto some settings to investigate and tweak on the X1 box itself.
-To access settings, press the Xfinity button on your remote and arrow over to the gear icon from the top row of menu options.
+If you upgraded your cable box to the Xfinity X1 box, there are some settings to investigate and tweak to make sure your cable service plays nice with your TV.
+To access settings, press the Xfinity button on your remote and arrow over to the gear icon.

-In the first section, Device Settings, there are a few items to consider.
-The first section under Device Settings is labeled Video Display, which has two settings to adjust the video output.
-If you have an HDTV, and odds are you do if you have the X1 box and are reading this blog post, then you'll want to make sure zoom is off.
+In Device Settings, there are a few items to consider.
+In Video Display, you may need to tweak two settings to adjust the video output so that it matches the aspect ratio and resolution of your TV.
+If you have an HDTV -- and odds are you do if you have the X1 box and are reading this blog post -- then make sure Zoom is set to None.
 Any magnification of the screen image results in a degradation of video quality.
-For the other setting here, Output resolution, make sure it is set to the resolution that matches that of your HDTV.
+For the other setting here, Video Output Resolution, make sure it is set to the resolution that matches that of your HDTV.

-Next, go to the Audio section of Device Settings.
-Here, you can select either Stereo or Surrounds for Audio mode.
+Next, go to the Audio section and choose Audio Mode,where you can select either Stereo or Surround.
 If you use your TV's speakers or have only two speakers connected to your TV, you'll likely want to choose Stereo.
 I have a center-channel speaker in addition to two stereo speakers, so I chose Surround and noticed an improvement in the audio output, as the center channel was used to pipe out most dialogue and effects.

 Next, back out of the Device Settings area and choose Preferences.
 Here, you'll find two sections: General and Notifications.

-In the General section, the top item is Auto-tune to HD channels.
+In the General section, go to Auto-Tune to HD Channels.
 If you have an HDTV, make sure this setting is turned on if your installer doesn't do it for you.
-With this setting enabled, if you turn to Channel 2, the box will know you have HD capabilities and will instead turn the channel to 802 or whatever the HD version of Channel 2 is in your area.
+With this setting enabled, if you turn to Channel 2, for example, the box will know you have HD capabilities and will instead turn the channel to 802 or whatever the HD version of Channel 2 is in your area.

-In the Notifications section, you can turn off Caller ID notifications, which are enabled by default.
-I like my TV telling me who is calling, so I can make an informed decision about whether to get my butt off the couch to answer the phone, but perhaps you find such intrusions untoward.
-There is also a line for text message notifications, but it doesn't seem fully baked, not to mention the fact that my home phone does not received text messages.
+In the Notifications section, you can choose to enable or disable notifications from other Xfinity services, including Voice and Home.
+I have the Xfinity Voice setting turned on because I like my TV telling me who is calling, so I can make an informed decision about whether to get my butt off the couch to answer the phone, but perhaps you find such intrusions untoward.
+If you have a home alarm through Xfinity, then you will likely want to turn on the Xfinity Home setting to get security system alerts.